israelmuca/israelmuca.dev/README.md

 ``` bash
 npm run generate
 ```
 This will create a `/dist` folder with the assets.
-This folder is not commited.
+This folder is not committed.
 This is what Netlify will be building on their server, and then uploading the results to their CDN.

 ## Configure your repo